schochastics/graphlayouts/paper.md

 # Overview of algorithms

-In this section, the most prominent implemented layout algorithms are introduced.
-Others can be found in the online documentation linked above.
+In this section, the most prominent implemented layout algorithms are presented.
+The description of algorithms are kept at a minimum and just for illustrative purposes.

-More details on plotting with `graphlayouts` can be found in a short vignette, the online documentation <http://graphlayouts.schochastics.net> and a dedicated tutorial on network visualization <https://www.mr.schochastics.net/material/netVizR/>.
+More details on all algorithms can be found in a short vignette, the online documentation <http://graphlayouts.schochastics.net> and a comprehensive tutorial on network visualization <https://www.mr.schochastics.net/material/netVizR/>.

 ## Stress majorization